nkonev/ksql-example/readme.md

 7. Is offset possible in Kafka Stream / KSQL ? - No. If a node dies, all of those messages have to be replayed from the topic and inserted into the database.
 It’s only once all of these mutations are done that the processing can start again. https://www.jesse-anderson.com/2019/10/why-i-recommend-my-clients-not-use-ksql-and-kafka-streams/
   Because of this KSQL queries are not replacements for `@KafkaListener`
 8. Because KSQL is designed for transform data (T in ETL) https://habr.com/en/company/neoflex/blog/593769/
-9. Given this, if we need consumer group offset semantic for newly created stream (stopped cars) we need to sent its events to the new stream, then read them from it
+9. Given this, if we need consumer group offset semantic for newly created stream (stopped cars) we need to sent its events to the new stream, then read them from nes stream's backing topic

 # Migrations
 ```